There's also the currently inactive FMA the Abridged made by FullmetalForce, which can be found here

 Foregone Conclusion: Some people see it as this, but no matter which version of FMA happens, it always ends up with Nina Tucker and her dog turned to a talking chimera before being killed off.

-Foreshadowing: Lots.
+Foreshadowing: Absolutely everywhere.
 Especially prevalent in the first episode of Brotherhood.

 A particularly emotional one is depicted in the second opening sequence of Brotherhood, when Mustang battles Lust.
 In the manga, Mustang brutalizes Lust by constantly scorching her with the aid of a transmutation circle carved on the back of his own freakin' hand, until he finally kills her off for real.
 These events take place in episode 19 of Brotherhood.